General Education (Professional Education Undergraduate Majors)

 ENGL-230 Literary Perspectives 3 Credits

 Introduces the student to a variety of literary genres as well as diverse authors, cultures, and experiences.
 This course also covers the tools and concepts necessary to the understanding and interpretation of literature.
 Students engage in classroom discussion, write papers, and take a variety of quizzes and exams. (meets Humanities/Literature/Fine Arts requirement).
-(School for Professional Studies Course).
+(Professional Education Course).

 Terms Typically Offered: Fall, Spring, and Summer.